jigpu/linuxwacom-wiki-archive/wiki/Xsetwacom.md

 Usage
 =====

-The four commands you will need are:
+To list the applicable devices.

 ` xsetwacom list`

+Which produces output similar to this:

+    $> xsetwacom list
+    Wacom Intuos4 6x9 eraser            id: 12  type: ERASER
+    Wacom Intuos4 6x9 cursor            id: 13  type: CURSOR
+    Wacom Intuos4 6x9 pad               id: 14  type: PAD
+    Wacom Intuos4 6x9 stylus            id: 15  type: STYLUS

+On the left is the device name, used as parameter in all other xsetwacom commands.
+The device ID and device type is provided as well.

-To list the applicable devices.
-The usual invocation to get a parameter
+The usual invocation to get a parameter is:
-is:

 ` xsetwacom get "Wacom Intuos4 6x9 stylus" Button1`